ullmannJan/measury/README.md

 ## Compiling

 To compile this project it is advised to use ```pyinstaller```.
+> It is important to use Pyinstaller >= 6.0.0

 This guides you through all steps that are needed for running it.
 First, ```pyinstaller``` should be installed via pip or conda

-    # pip install pyinstaller # this results in some dll error, but I haven't looked into why
+    pip install pyinstaller
+    # or with conda
     conda install -c conda-forge pyinstaller

 Finally, run the compiling script which calls pyinstaller